 - International Association of Computer Science and Information Technology: As an influential scholarly and scientific association for information technology and computer science, IACSIT fosters collaboration, lifelong learning, and interdisciplinary research.
 Members receive conference discounts, access to professional development resources, and opportunities to participate in conference committees and editorial boards for scholarly journals.
 Students also receive discounted memberships.

 - Association for Computing Machinery: Established in 1947, the prestigious ACM serves as the leading scientific and educational society for computing communities.
 As the world's largest computing organization with nearly 100,000 members, ACM offers conferences and publications with global reach.
 Member benefits include targeted career resources, newsletter and journal subscriptions, and access to ACM's lifelong learning center.

 - Institute of Electrical and Electronic Engineers Computer Society: Founded in 1946, the volunteer-led IEEE computer society advances global technology leadership and collaboration.
 IEEE provides community services, maintains an extensive digital library of technical information, and publishes peer-reviewed scholarly journals.
 Exclusive benefits for members include over 200 technical conferences, a mobile-ready digital publications portal, and student scholarship opportunities.

 What Schools Offer a Computer Science Degree in Montana?

-You can earn your computer science degree from any of the following schools, all which offer accredited computer science programs.
+You can earn your computer science degree from any of the following accredited computer science programs.
 Review the program listings for each school to determine which degree is the best fit for your academic and occupational goals.
-This list will help you compare programs offered by different schools and make an informed decision about which program will best meet your needs.
+This list will help you compare programs offered by different schools and make an informed decision about which program best meets your needs.

 schools that match your search